Renewable Propane: The Near-Zero Solution

 The EPA’s Renewable Fuel Standards and CARB’s Low Carbon Fuel Standard include renewable propane as a way to reduce greenhouse gas emissions.
 At the point of combustion, renewable propane is carbon neutral.
 No new carbon is added to the atmosphere when renewable propane is used.
 Renewable propane made from raw used cooking oil has an average carbon intensity score of 30.
 By comparison, conventional propane has a carbon intensity of 83, diesel 95 and gasoline 96.

 The U.S. propane industry and its partners are committed to research and development of renewable propane to facilitate mass-market usage.
 Many companies in the U.S. and around the globe are developing renewable propane technology, with some production in commercial volume as a byproduct of renewable diesel plants.
 Worldwide production capacity of renewable propane at 15 processing plants (including three in the United States) is about 100 million gallons a year and growing, according to the World LP Gas Association.
+Renewable propane is already available in states that have implemented stricter low carbon standards.
+Several U-Haul locations in Southern California and propane suppliers along the West Coast are supplying renewable propane to commercial and school bus fleets.

 The Propane Education & Research Council is committed to testing renewable propane, including blends with conventional propane, and standard development.
 The Council has been informing OEMs of potential engine use and creating awareness of the fuel for producer, seller, transporter and end user.
+Their two-minute video provides a snapshot of propane and renewable propane.